Configuration for PDF output

 Chord diagrams

-Chord diagrams are added to the song to show the chords used in the song.
-By default the diagrams are at the end of the song but it is also possible to have them at the bottom, or in a side column on the first page of the song.
+By default the diagrams are at the bottom of the first page, but it is also possible to have them at the top, following the song, or in a side column on the first page of the song.
 See Chords diagrams in a side column below.

 A chord diagram consists of a number of cells.
 Cell dimensions are specified by width and height.